olid78/MotoSOS/README.md

 MotoSOS is a cutting-edge application designed to tackle the challenges of roadside emergencies.
 By leveraging modern technologies, it connects drivers to nearby garages and mechanics, offering a seamless, reliable, and efficient solution for unexpected breakdowns.

-Table of Contents

-	•	Features
-	•	How It Works
-	•	Technical Details
-	•	Limitations and Future Work
-	•	Why MotoSOS?
-	•	Get Involved

 Features

 	•	Instant Connectivity: Quickly find and connect with nearby garages and mechanics.